-How to Connect Microsoft Planner to a Teams Channel: A Step-by-Step Guide
+How to Add Microsoft Planner to a Teams Channel: A Step-by-Step Guide

 - Project Made Easy